 The Hermitage at Middlecroft has some stories of monks, ghosts and tunnels firmly established in local memory.
 Some people think that the site was a monastic settlement or grange attached to Quarr Abbey in the Isle of Wight.
 A small community of monks may have occupied the site to look after St. Ann’s Well, which was in Brockhurst Road opposite the junction of Ann’s Hill Road.
 This has not been verified by any written source.
-The myth of the tunnel connecting the site to Alverstoke church hinges on the discovery of a part of this mysterious ‘tunnel’ when Southcroft Road was dug up in the 1930s by the Gas Board to improve services.
+The myth of a tunnel connecting the site to Alverstoke church hinges on the discovery of a part of this mysterious ‘tunnel’ when Southcroft Road was dug up in the 1930s by the Gas Board to improve services.
 It is likely that this brick-lined tunnel was just an old sewer or drain.
 Why would anyone need a tunnel to Alverstoke from there?

 At the end of the 18th century the Hermitage land was purchased by John Collins, a prosperous builder/brick maker.
 The land was to remain in the same family for over one hundred years.
 He excavated part of the site for ‘brickearth’ a common practice all over Gosport.